Community helps Minneapolis volunteer after home burns down

 “My neighbor called me and said the house was in flames," Guy says.

-Guy says he went to work out with his daughter, then ten minutes later he says, "the house blew up, the house was on fire, it was on smoke.”
+Guy says he went to work out with his daughter, then 10 minutes later he says, "the house blew up, the house was on fire, it was on smoke.”

 Guy’s biggest concern, his dog, who was found hiding under a bed.
-Along with his upstairs neighbors, a family of four with a baby on the way, who escaped unharmed.
+His upstairs neighbors, a family of four with a baby on the way, escaped unharmed.

 Guy started helping his community in wake of George Floyd’s death.
 Volunteering, feeding the homeless and collecting donations.
 "All that stuff I’ve been doing all summer and saving up and holding on to diapers and baby formula is gone," Guy says.